Kids in the Kitchen

 - Place the pita breads on the tray.
 Spread with tomato paste and sprinkle over fresh herbs.

-- Lightly add some cheese then add the chicken, capsicum, mushrooms and tomatoes.
+- Lightly add some cheese then add the chicken, capsicum, mushrooms and pineapple.
 Sprinkle with extra cheese over the top.

 - Cook for 10 minutes, or until the topping is melted and the base is crisp.

 Note: These pizzas can be made with a variety of different vegetables to suit your child’s preferences.

 - ¾ cup wholemeal plain flour

 - ½ tsp bi-carb soda

 - Place all dry ingredients in a large bowl and stir with a wooden spoon to combine.

 - Make a well in the centre and gradually add the milk and eggs, whisking until smooth.